hey-amo/Swift-CV/README.md

 - Swift Playgrounds have certain limitations:
 - Persistent storage may be restricted, or are not functional.
 - Complex UI interactions with Core Data have playground-specific constraints.
+- SwiftData has minimum OS requirements
+- Swift6 enforces a more  stricter concurrency checking, where possible, this is avoided for demos

 ---